rpgreview/papersandpaychecks/cow-orkers.md

 ## Boss's Information

 ## Palace Ritz

+Derived from the Ritz in Paris.
+Classical architecture from the reign of Louis XIV.
+159 rooms and restaurant.

 ## Palace Cliveden

+Derived from the Cliveden in Buckinghamshire.
+Italianate mansion and estate.
+47 rooms and 15 suites.
+Big grounds.
+Lots of facilities.

 ## Palace Raffles

+Derived from the Raffles in Singapore.

+The hotel has 103 suites, 8 restaurants, and a shopping arcade.
+Colonial Victorian style, large verandahs.
+Famous for silverware, long bar, and of course, the Singapore Sling.

 ## Palace Beverly Hills

+Derived from the Beverly Hills Hotel, Sunset Boulevard in Beverly Hills, California.

+The hotel has 208 suites, and 23 bungalows.
+Coloured peach pink and green colors throughout.

 # Fantasy Papers and Paychecks